harumuki/thorsten-hans.com/_posts/2016-01-07-angular-quickie-structure-your-apps.md

 ```

-I’ve removed some folders like `node_modules`, `.temp` also, some configuration files here because they don’t matter at this point.
+I've removed some folders like `node_modules`, `.temp` also, some configuration files here because they don't matter at this point.

 By using this structure, I can quickly `gulp` all things to `dist` and use the transpiled *Angular* app to build `electron` and `Cordova` apps or it as a web app.